ryan1161/images/README.md

 This repository contains generic Docker images that are used by Pterodactyl Panel to run games.
-With the release of v0.7.X of our panel, we have moved to making the install process be a completely seperate part of the process, making it much easier to maintain a smaller set of Dockerfiles.